canonical/netbox/docs/models/dcim/rack.md

 The external width and depth of the rack can be tracked to aid in floorplan calculations.
 These measurements must be designated in either millimeters or inches.

+### Mounting Depth

+The maximum depth of a mounted device that the rack can accommodate, in millimeters.
+For four-post frames or cabinets, this is the horizontal distance between the front and rear vertical rails.
+(Note that this measurement does _not_ include space between the rails and the cabinet doors.)

 ### Weight

 The numeric weight of the rack, including a unit designation (e.g. 10 kilograms or 20 pounds).